openremote/documentation/docs/user-guide/domains/create-your-energy-management-system.md

 If you don't have a battery but want to simulate it and see what you can achieve in terms of financial or carbon savings, you can use the 'Storage Simulator Agent'.
 In this tutorial we use that option.

 Add the 'Storage Simulator Agent' first.
-Than add the configuration item 'Agent link' and link to the 'Storage Simulator Agent', for six attributes:
+Then add the configuration item 'Agent link' and link to the 'Storage Simulator Agent', for six attributes:
 * Energy level
 * Energy level percentage
 * Power